dchambers/dchambers.github.io/_posts/articles/2014-11-3-driving-multiple-monitors-on-an-optimus-laptop.md

 This is already more than adequate for my needs, but it's good to know that experimental support for [dynamic power management in Nouveau](http://www.phoronix.com/scan.php?page=article&item=nouveau_try_linux316&num=1) landed in Kernel 3.16, and while it's not ready for mainstream use, progress is being made.

-Even before we attempt to use multiple monitors, I'm already seeing negative consequences to having both GPUs enabled though; I get a System Error dialog immediately after logging in, followed by another one about a minute later, and experience reliability problems when docking and undocking.
+Even before we attempt to use multiple monitors, I'm already seeing negative consequences to having both GPUs enabled though; I get a System Error dialog immediately after logging in, followed by another one about a minute later, and experience some reliability problems when docking and undocking.

 ### Multiple Monitor Usage